yiyuanzhong/fullnat/README.md

 the code, where you can actually change the incoming IP and port to anything you like.

+Since 3.14, need_ipv4_conntrack() is removed, so you'll have to modprobe nf_conntrack_ipv4 manually.

 Also UDP and IPv6 are not yet implemented.

 Well, it's my first time doing kernel programming, so be gentle please.